UK, EU and offshore students - paying your fees

 If you wish to pay in instalments it must be done via direct debit (UK bank account only) or Recurring Card Payment (RCP).
 The invoice is split equally over the months with payment collected on the first of each month.
 The maximum number of instalments is six months.

-The mandate is a blank mandate, so the value should remain at zero.
-Once you have completed it, you will receive a confirmation email and then once your invoice has been raised (once you have completed registration) you will receive an email confirming the payment dates and amounts.
+The mandate is a blank mandate, so the value will show as zero.
+Once completed, you will receive a confirmation email.
+Once your invoice has been raised (after you have completed registration) you will receive an email confirming the payment dates and amounts.
 The direct debit or RCP will default to the six-month plan, so if you wish to opt for the three-month plan, please let us know.

 The three-month plan runs from November to January and the six-month plan runs from November to April.
 All fees are due in full by 1 April.

 The three-month plan runs from March to May and the six-month plan runs from March to August.
 All fees are due in full by 1 August.

 If you’re receiving postgraduate student finance you can set up a direct debit up either through your myUWE portal or our online payment facility.
 Then send in your student finance loan approval and payment schedule to email@example.com so that your payment schedule can be set in accordance with your loan payments.